 Sabaragamuwa Tea Region

-The highest estates lie just below the boundaries of the Sinharaja and Peak Wilderness nature reserves and share in the microclimatic conditions produced by the rainforests, cloud forests and high, grassy plains endemic to this region.
+The highest estates lie just below the boundaries of the Sinharaja and Peak Wilderness nature reserves. the environment consists of rainforests, cloud forests, and high grassy plains in this region.

-These are general comments, however, and need not apply to all teas produced in Sabaragamuwa.
-The districts contain a number of sub-districts such as: Ratnapura, Rakwana, Kaltura, Matara & Weligama close to the Southern coast.
+These are general comments, However, and need not apply to all teas produced in Sabaragamuwa.
+The districts contain a number of sub-districts such as Ratnapura, Rakwana, Kaltura, Matara & Weligama close to the Southern coast.